 - a.
 Each outdoor storage area shall be screened from view from all property lines and adjacent right-of-ways by a solid fence or wall between 6 and 8 feet in height.
 The fence shall meet the following standards: - i.
 The fence shall incorporate at least 1 of the predominant materials and 1 of the predominant colors used in the primary structure.
 However, the fencing material shall not be metal. - ii.
-The fence may exceed 8 feet in height where the difference in grade between the right of way and the outdoor storage area makes a taller fence necessary to effectively screen the area.
+The fence may exceed 8 feet in height where the difference in grade between the right-of-way and the outdoor storage area makes a taller fence necessary to effectively screen the area.
 Approval for fencing that exceeds 8 feet in height shall be at the discretion of the final decision maker for the application. - iii.
 Fencing of outdoor storage, adjacent to a public right-of-way, park, trail or open space, shall provide visual interest by varying the fence setback to the street and creating planting pockets.
 Uninterrupted lengths of fence should be limited to 150 feet without providing planting pockets.
 Planting pockets shall be a minimum of 12 feet deep and a minimum of 50 feet long and be densely planted with shrubs and trees.
 Additionally 2 foot by 2 foot masonry columns shall be placed a minimum of every 75 feet of fence length. - iv.
 Materials may not be stored higher than the height of the fence. - v.
 Seven feet outside the exterior perimeter of the fence or wall shall be landscaped and shall contain a minimum of 1 tree for every 150 square feet of lot area.
-The 7 foot landscape area shall not be located in a street rightof-way.
-This is in addition to the requirement for fencing along a street, in iii. above. - b.
+The 7 foot landscape area shall not be located in a street right-of-way.
+This is in addition to the requirement for fencing along a street, in iii. above.

+- b.
 A landscaped earth berm may be used instead of or in combination with a required fence or wall.
 The height of the screening with a berm shall meet the fencing requirement. - c.
-Additional Screening for Outdoor Storage for Industrial Uses and Commercial Vehicle Storage i.
+Additional Screening for Outdoor Storage for Industrial Uses and Commercial Vehicle Storage

+The following design criteria shall be required in addition to the design criteria above and design criteria found in Subsection 3.3.G.8:

+- i.
 A minimum 30 foot wide planting area composed of screening landscaping is required around the perimeter of the site when the site is adjacent to residential districts.
-The 30 foot wide planting area shall not be located within a street right-of- way.
+The 30 foot wide planting area shall not be located within a street right of way. - ii.

-The following design criteria shall be required in addition to the design criteriaabove and design criteria found in Subsection 3.3.G.8:

-ii.
 A minimum 15 foot wide planting area composed of screening landscaping is required around the perimeter of the site when the site is adjacent to non-residential districts or street right-of-ways.
-The 15 foot wide planting area shall not be located within a street right-of-way.
+The 15 foot wide planting area shall not be located within a street right-of-way. - iii.

-iii.
 No outdoor storage shall occur within a front or side setback on the lot.

 11.10.
-Uses Adjacent to Auto Wrecking, Recycling and Salvage Yard/Junkyard Screening
+Uses Adjacent to Auto Wrecking, Recycling and Salvage Yard/Junkyard

 - a.
-A 30-foot wide planting area composed of screening landscaping is required around the perimeter of the auto wrecking, recycling and salvage yard or junkyard when adjacent to a residentially zoned property-districts, and 15-foot wide planting area is required when adjacent to all other propertyzone districts or streets.
-The planting area shall not be located within a publicstreet right-of-way. - b.
-An auto wrecking, recycling and salvage yard or junkyard shall be screened by ornamental walls or fences so that they cannot be seen by a person standing at ground level at any place immediately adjacent to the propertylet on which the operation is located.
+Screening - i.
+A 30-foot wide planting area composed of screening landscaping is required around the perimeter of the auto wrecking, recycling and salvage yard or junkyard when adjacent to residential districts, and 15-foot wide planting area is required when adjacent to all other zone districts or streets.
+The planting area shall not be located within a street right-of-way. - ii.
+An auto wrecking, recycling and salvage yard or junkyard shall be screened by ornamental walls or fences so that they cannot be seen by a person standing at ground level at any place immediately adjacent to the lot on which the operation is located.

-12.11.
+42.11.
 Cluster Mailbox Facilities